 While in Amerika cotton is all harvest with machinery now, and hand-picked cotton becomes rarer, there are still countries who manually harvest their cotton crop.
 There benefits of machine picking it that it saves significant amounts of time.
 However, there is a downside on using machinery as the machinery used is not as gentle as a person picking and selecting the cotton by hand, ensuring the long fibres not getting damaged.

-Machinery pulls the cotton off the plant what damage the purity of the fibres and mixes mature long fibres with immature short fibres.
+Machinery pulls the cotton off the plant, which damages the fibres’ purity and mixes mature long fibres with immature short fibres.
 Damaged shorter fibres will decrease the quality of your potential soft cotton baby clothes.
 De broken fibres will make a less durable fabric and will never be as soft as hand-picked pure cotton baby clothes.

 The other issue with machine picking is the potential contamination of cotton.
 The machine used for picking the cotton can leaks oils and grease into the cotton, and possible plastic and dirt in the fields and other parts of the plant get mixed in with the pure cotton and potentially contaminated the harvest.

-However, hand-picked cotton thave significant benefits compared to machine picked cotton; there are issues with this way of harvesting as well.
+However, hand-picked cotton thave significant benefits compared to machine picked cotton; there are issues with this way of harvesting.
 In the old days when cotton was picked by hand in the U.S., there were issues with forced and child labour in the industry to complete this time-consuming job.
-However, Amerika has replaced hand-picking cotton with machine picking, forced, and child labour is still an issue in some other countries across the globe who still harvest their cotton by hand.
+However, Amerika has replaced hand-picking cotton with machine picking, forced, and child labour is still an issue in some other countries who still harvest their cotton by hand.

 What can we do to encourage fair paid work in the cotton industry?

 There are a few things you can do to encourage the improvement of these unethical work ethics.
-You can choose to purchase from brands who produce a transparent supply chain showing clearly their effort to maintain high ethical standards across their brands and products.
+You can choose to purchase from brands who produce a transparent supply chain, showing their effort to maintain high ethical standards across their brands and products.